fiidalgo/portfolio/README.md

 2. Place your `.tex` files anywhere inside the `latex/cs` or `latex/math` directories.
 Folder names map directly to `src/pages/{cs,math}/` when compiled.
 3. Run `npm run generate-notes` to convert all LaTeX files into HTML fragments and create the necessary `index.astro` files automatically.

+   **Optional subtopics:**
+   If a topic directory contains subfolders, each subfolder is treated as a subtopic.
+The generator will scaffold an index page for each subtopic and render a `.subtopic-grid` on the parent topic’s index.
+If there are no subfolders, it falls back to the original single-note behavior.

 Every build mirrors the directory structure of `latex/{cs,math}` under `src/pages/{cs,math}/`.
 New notes appear on their respective home pages without manual edits.